 Editor's note: This is the first in a series about Millburn and Short Hills businesses called What's in Store.
 Check back tomorrow for a story on the restaurant opening up this fall at the Short Hills Train Station.

 The recession and a high unemployment rate in the last few years have been tough on businesses everywhere and downtown Millburn is no exception.
-But despite the loss of numerous businesses and the nagging feeling among some residents that too many stores have closed leaving empty storefronts, several new stores have recently opened up and new ones like Red Mango frozen yogurt and Flywheel Sports indoor cycling gym are on the way.
+But despite the loss of numerous businesses and the nagging feeling among some residents that too many stores have closed leaving empty storefronts, several new stores have recently opened up and new ones like frozen yogurt and l Sports indoor cycling gym are on the way.

 “Shops come and go.
 Some make it some don’t.
 That’s the nature of downtown,” says Peter Nalitt, a real estate developer who owns buildings in Millburn and Short Hills, as well as other towns.
 “We’ve got some good things happening now.”

 In addition, according to the , the vacancy rate downtown is less than 6 percent – relatively low considering that the vacancy rate at neighborhood and community shopping centers in the U.S. rose to 11 percent in July, according Bloomberg News.